Jingvu/Anime-Database-Preprocessing-R-Project/README.md

 Outliers can:
 - Raise error variance
 - Weaken the power of statistical tests
-- Bias model parameter estimate
+- Bias model parameter estimate/
 However, outliers aren’t always removed.
 In some cases, like anomaly or fraud detection, outliers can provide valuable insights and should be investigated further.

 #### b.
 There are two main types of outliers: